 Second World War

-At the end of the war, the lost British territories were all recovered, and in Europe, the Mediterranean and Middle East, Africa and South-East Asia, new territories were temporarily occupied.
+At the end of the war, the lost British territories were all recovered, and in Europe, the Mediterranean and Middle East, Africa and South-East Asia, new territories were occupied.
 In 1946 the ‘British world system’ reached its maximum territorial span.